-You can log into the tlab workstations and the server from anywhere on campus using an ssh client that support ssh2.
-Once you log into a machine with the username and password we'll supply you, you'll land in you home directory, ~you.
-Your home directory is the same regardless of which machine you log into.
-Generally, however, you'll find it easiest to log into the server, as that is where Apache and Oracle will be running.
+You can log into 339 from anywhere on campus using an ssh client that support ssh2.
+If you're off campus, you'll need to either use the VPN or an ssh tunnel.
+Once you log into 339 with the username and password we'll supply you, you'll land in you home directory, ~you.
 Unless you ask otherwise, your login shell is /bin/bash.
 All shell scripts in this class will assume that shell.